ThomasTJdev/WMD/README.md

 * Threading on all BF
 * Try/except on imports on modules for running with os.system
 * Add run command with : in modules
-* ~~Create extractor for github markdown~~ <-- Manual implemented in modules.py.
-Uncomment lines when needed.
 * Add info about 'set para value' in modules (missing?!)
 * Regenerate modules.xml (loop through modules)
 * Design modules with core import and parser for design
-* Change checkInstalled to checkInstalledFull for compability
 * Check that there are enough credit to arthurs of tools, repos, etc.
 * Split updatetools into local tools vs git
 * When adding modules strip <> to ensuring XML format